Active care beyond disease-directed therapy

 Cold protection: necessary but not sufficient

-Avoidance of cold exposure is widely recommended, particularly protection of the head, face, and extremities.4
+Avoidance of cold exposure is widely recommended, particularly protection of the head, face, and extremities.6

 Patients should therefore:

-These measures may alleviate symptoms and can prevent severe exacerbations, although documentation of their effectiveness is largely anecdotal.6
+These measures may alleviate symptoms and reduce the risk of exacerbations, although evidence for magnitude of benefit is limited.7

-Even with precautions, symptomatic disease can persist, and severe manifestations can occur even in warm climates.7 Persistent hemolysis despite reasonable precautions does not imply poor adherence or mild disease.
+Even with careful cold avoidance, symptomatic disease can persist, and severe manifestations can occur even in warm climates.8 Persistent hemolysis despite reasonable protective measures does not imply poor adherence or mild disease.
 It reflects biologic variability rather than behavioral failure.

 Cold avoidance recommendations can impose real lifestyle, occupational, and psychological burdens, particularly in colder climates.
 The goal is risk reduction, not social isolation.